criiptico/poketype/Notes.md

 # Notes:

+#### _12-27-23_
+Finished merging the new custom api wrapper with the working code.
+I've noticed that the way that moves are iterated to be loaded onto the Pokemon class- in general, is slow.
+But this is fine since it seems like the only way to load the moves of a pokemon and its data.
+I think it also comes with the nature of the program... how else will you lead the move data of each move a pokemon has?
+The pokemon with the most moves is "mew".
+I also tried it with ditto, who has only one move, which takes between .1 and .3 seconds.
+After testing with mew, it took 85.34 seconds... so about 1 min and 25.34 seconds.
+Because of that, it'd be great to have a loading state in the front-end.

+The README.md file was also updated.

 #### _12-25-23_
 After looking over the options I had for pokemon api wrappers, I decided to make my own makeshift wrapper.
 I'm using libraries like pydantic and requests to receive pokemon data and sort it out onto objects- or as